 Another recent activity was organizing, along with Helena Marujo at the University of Lisbon, the first International Symposium on the Well-Being University that was held in Borba, Portugal in June of 2016--an event co-sponsored by Mason's Center for the Advancement of Well-Being and the Executive Master's Program in Applied Positive Psychology at the University of Lisbon.
-We are now planning a larger international conference on well-being in higher education tentatively set for June of 2020.

 I was also involved in planning (as well as presenting at) a September 2017 conference in Vilnius, Lithuania on innovations in the prevention and treatment of mental health problems that was sponsored by the Lithuanian Ministry of Health.

 Finally, my edited volume Subjective Well-Being and Life Satisfaction for the Routledge series "Frontiers in Social Psychology" was published in early 2018.
 For more information go to: